 The air-based issue is ostensibly about 36 new supersonic EA-18G Growler jets being added to the existing fleet of 82 Growlers at Naval Air Station Whidbey Island (NASWI.)
-In actuality, the Navy has asked to procure 153 Growlers — with final delivery taking place in 2017.
-The Navy is doing an Environmental Impact Statement (EIS) on only the addition of the 36 new jets.
-However, no EIS was ever done for the 82 existing Growlers.
-Back in 1989 the Navy had begun preparing an EIS to cover all air operations at Whidbey Island.
-It got to the draft stage with public distribution by 1993, but was cancelled in 1999.
-Before this new EIS process on the 36 new jets, the Navy used the much briefer and inadequate Environmental Assessment (EA) route to evaluate environmental impacts of its existing 82 EA-18G Growlers.
-By the way, the “EA” in the Growler name stands for Electronic Attack.
+In actuality, the Navy has asked to procure 157 – 160 Growlers — with final delivery taking place in 2017.
+The Navy prepared an Environmental Impact Statement (EIS) on only the addition of 36 new jets.
+However, no EIS was ever done for the 82 existing Growlers, and another 40 were not only on order but were being delivered before the Draft EIS was published.
+It is illegal to make decisions and obligate federal funding before the public process is complete.
+The Navy has turned public process into a sham.

+Harassment and intimidation have been an issue.
+Threats and abusive behavior have come from Navy personnel, and from a group of Navy contractors representing “Team Whidbey.”
 Within approximately 90 minutes of a judge’s rejection of a case brought against the Navy by the Citizens of Ebey’s Reserve, one or two Navy Growlers made extremely low passes, buzzing communities.
 Within 90 minutes of the issuance of the electronic warfare permit, a fleet of Navy jets flew low and loud over the northeastern Olympic Peninsula.
 The public interprets these gestures as contempt.

 Is it appropriate or compatible, let alone neighborly, to fly unmuffled jets at low altitudes over residential areas and other places intended for camping, hiking, boating, fishing and protection of sensitive habitats and species?

-According to trade publications such as Breaking Defense, the Growler fleet may be joined by F-35 Hornets and as many as 50 attack helicopters, for which the US Army has applied for permits to use pristine areas in the North Cascades and southwest Washington for practice.
-They also want to fire rockets into South Puget Sound.
+According to trade publications such as Breaking Defense, the Growler fleet is being/has been joined by F-35 Hornets and as many as 50 attack helicopters.
 Six PA-8A squadrons have also relocated to NAS Whidbey Island.
 Navy jets and other aircraft will be conducting at least 11 “training events” per day on each of 3 mobile radiation emitters rotated through 15 different locations throughout the Olympic National Forest; emitters will be in use for 45 minutes out of each hour.
 The training is designed to familiarize pilots with a variety of electronic attack weapons carried on each Growler jet, such as lasers, high-powered microwave or EMP or anti-radiation energy in concentrated, directed beams.
 To view a History Channel video on directed energy weapons, click here.
 According to a Navy spokesman, “The pilot has to achieve an ID of the emitter, locate it and simulate a ‘harm shoot.’”

-It’s not hard to imagine the discomfort of civilians who will be subject to this being practiced over their communities and public lands.
+It’s not hard to imagine the discomfort of civilians who will be subject to war games being practiced over, around and actually inside their communities and public lands.
 Nor is it hard to imagine that threatened and endangered species such as the marbled murrelet, spotted owl, bull trout and short-tailed albatross will be further threatened.

 A Navy source document says that these weapons are designed “…to attack personnel, facilities, or equipment with the intent of degrading, neutralizing, or destroying enemy combat capability…” Unfortunately, the Navy has not informed the public about levels of electromagnetic radiation that can be expected from simulated harm shoots initiated by trainee Growler pilots at emitters, nor about the level of radiation coming from detection equipment in jets, nor how they will differentiate between using simulated and real weaponry while flying, nor how differences between, say, a hiker with a cellphone or a fisherman with a GPS or marine radio, and an actual military emitter signal will be ascertained.